-1) I am absent the day BEFORE an Assessment Task is due at a school event, such as a school organsied excursion?
+1) I am absent the day BEFORE an Assessment Task is due at a school event, such as a school organsied excursion or school approved leave?

 There is no need to complete a "school business or approved leave" form as you are attending school at an alternate venue.